 Expect Arcadia since there's not as much pollution and construction.

 Compare with Scavenger World, After the End.
+Usually goes hand in hand with Apocalyptic Logistics.
 See also Disaster Democracy and Angst?
 What Angst?.

 open/close all folders